The Two Keys to Successful Year-End Tax Planning in Global Mobility

-Year-end tax planning can be hectic for any organization, and that’s especially true for those whose work involves relocation or global mobility.
+Year-end tax planning can be hectic for any organization, especially those whose work involves relocation or global mobility.

-In our experience working with clients that have a globally mobile workforce, we have found that there are two keys to mitigating financial risk and eliminating surprises in year-end tax planning.
-The first is to properly identify all stakeholders.
+In our experience working with clients with a globally mobile workforce, we have found two keys to mitigating financial risk and eliminating surprises in year-end tax planning.
+The first is to identify all stakeholders correctly.
 The second is to question your assumptions.

 Who are the stakeholders?

-Ideally, your team has been in contact with each of the relevant people throughout the year, but at year-end it’s especially important that communication be clear and regular.
+- External sources include payroll vendors, payroll tax advisors, relocation providers, tax providers, and expense processors.
+Ideally, your team has been in contact with all relevant people throughout the year, but communication must be clear and regular at year-end.

-Each stakeholder has to be advised (and regularly reminded) of certain key dates in the year-end process:
+Each stakeholder has to be advised (and regularly reminded) of specific key dates in the year-end process:

-- Cutoff date for payroll reporting (usually near the end of November): We have found it useful to pick a date that is consistent year to year, such as November 30th, since it’s easy to remember.
+- The cutoff date for payroll reporting (usually near the end of November): We have found it helpful to pick a consistent date, such as November 30th, since it’s easy to remember.
 However, it is ultimately up to the company to choose this date based on their internal year-end calendar and processes.

-- Cutoff date for expense reimbursement: Will the company allow you to reimburse expenses in the current year even after the cutoff date, or should you hold those payments until January?
+- The cutoff date for expense reimbursement: Will the company allow you to reimburse expenses in the current year even after the cutoff date, or should you hold those payments until January?

 - RTR (Relocation Tax Reports) date (January): Advise the company when you will be sending transferees data that summarizes what was reported on the W-2 form for relocation-related activity.